nunit/nunit.analyzers/documentation/NUnit2024.md

 ## Description

-Provided actual argument value is not string type and cannot be used with String Constraint.
+The type of the actual argument is not a string and hence cannot be used with a String Constraint.

 ## Motivation